NikKowPHP/social-brain/chapters/chapter-12.md

 ***Investigator's Note:*** *I once received feedback from a manager that I was "intimidating" in meetings.
 My Architect brain immediately rejected the data as illogical.
 I wasn't trying to intimidate; I was trying to be efficient.
 I spent a week mentally building a case against his feedback.
 It was only when I forced myself to run the "Intake Protocol" on my own memory of the event—asking "what was the specific data point?"—that I had a breakthrough.
 I realized I would physically lean forward and narrow my eyes when I disagreed with someone's logic.
 I was broadcasting a non-verbal threat signal without even knowing it.
 The feedback wasn't an attack; it was a critical piece of data about my own system's unintended outputs.*

-#### **The Practice: Two Protocols for Learning**
+#### **The Practice: Three Protocols for Learning**

-To solve both problems, we need a protocol for giving feedback safely and a protocol for receiving it gracefully.
+To solve both problems, we need a protocol for giving feedback safely, a protocol for receiving it gracefully, and a protocol for making the change stick.

 **Protocol 1: The "Debug" Method (For Giving Feedback)** Instead of a "sandwich," run a collaborative debugging session.